Reporting Abuse and Neglect

-As a rescue organization, Dove Creek Equine Rescue does not have legal authority to confiscate anyone’s horses or visit private property to assess a horse.
+As a rescue organization, Dove Creek Equine Rescue does not have the legal authority to confiscate anyone’s horses or visit private property to assess a horse.
 However, we are eager and available to assist Animal Control officers and Deputies in charge of animal cruelty should they need to remove a horse from someone’s property.

 Local Law Enforcement Agencies: